An Interview with Martin Cohen

 What do you recall best about the first store?

 The first large quantity of store stock came from buying out the inventory of Celestron telescopes and accessories from Penn Camera, then the regions largest and most competent camera store.
+Penn was based just down the road in Beltsville, MD and with a flagship store near the White House serving top professionals and amateurs.
 They had tried to diversify into selling telescopes but they ended up with several thousand dollars worth of merchandise that they could not explain or sell.
 I was acquainted with an owner, and since they had no success selling products that were outside their area of expertise and they knew me, they invited Company Seven to buy all of it for $2,000.
 That is what substantially filled the first store.
-A relative painted a very simple "Company Seven" sign to hang out in front of the store, and this remains the only sign hanging in the front window of the current larger showroom.
+A relative painted a very simple “Company Seven” sign to hang out in front of the store, and this remains the only sign hanging in the front window of the current larger showroom.

 How did you fit the telescopes in such a narrow room?